alyssa20lopez/tech-blog/README.md

 4. [Visuals](#visuals)

 ## Description
 This application is a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comments on other developers' posts.
-It will follow the MVC paradigm in its architectural structure, using Handlebars.js as the template language, Sequalize as the ORM, and the expression-session npm package for authentication.
+It will follow the MVC paradigm in its architectural structure, using Handlebars.js as the template language, Sequelize as the ORM, and the expression-session npm package for authentication.

 [GitHub Repo](https://github.com/alyssa20lopez/tech-blog)